Frederick Webb Hodge: Career

 Hodge began working in archeology early in his career.
-He participated in part of the Hemenway Southwestern Archaeological Expedition (1886-1894).
+He participated in part of the Hemenway Southwestern Archaeological Expedition (1886–1894).
 There he met Margaret Magill, and they later married.
 She had accompanied her sister, Emily Tennison Magill Cushing, who was married to expedition leader Frank Hamilton Cushing.

 By 1901 Hodge worked as executive assistant in charge of International Exchanges at the Smithsonian Institution.
 In 1905 he transferred to the Bureau of American Ethnology, now part of the Smithsonian, where he worked on topics in anthropology and Native American culture until February 28, 1918.
 Hodge was the editor for Edward S. Curtis's monumental photography series, The North American Indian.

 Hodge moved to New York City to serve as editor and assistant director at the Museum of the American Indian, founded in 1916 by George Gustav Heye, and his Heye Foundation.
 In 1915, accompanied by Heye, the museum's director, and staff member George H. Pepper, Hodge undertook archeological excavations at the Nacoochee Mound near Helen, Georgia.
 These three men published a report on the mound excavations in 1918.
 It was the first scientific excavation in the state.
 The museum opened to the public in 1922.

-Hodge directed excavations of the ruins of Hawikuh, near Zuni Pueblo, during the period 1917–23, with what was known as the Hendrick-Hodge Expedition.
+Hodge directed excavations of the ruins of Hawikuh, near Zuni Pueblo, during the period 1917–23, with what was known as the Hendricks-Hodge Expedition.
 He researched and reported on the interactions of these aborigines with the Spanish conquerors, travelers and priests since 1539, when Estevanico and Spanish Franciscan friars had intended to set up a mission here.

-He founded the Journal of Physical Anthropology.
+He founded the American Journal of Physical Anthropology.
 Hodge was chosen to be the director of the Southwest Museum of the American Indian in Los Angeles.
 He also served as executive officer at the Smithsonian Institution.
 There he was chairman of the Committee of Editorial Management and the Committee dealing with the Linguistic Families North of Mexico.
 He was a member of the Committee on Archaeological Nomenclature, the Committee of Policy, the National Research Council, and the Laboratory of Anthropology, School of American Research.